paradolfino/gitreaper/readme.md

+# Velkommen til GitReaper
 GitReaper is a helper script written in Ruby that is run in an existing terminal.

-I basically made it because I wanted something to automate my git interactions without being a mess to set up.
-It actually doesn't interact with the git api at all and just executes CLI commands.

-It will run on a loop: every second adding and committing to git.

-This tool probably doesn't follow best practices when it comes to commit messages.
-That's why I made it create a log of commits in why_commit.txt as well as ask for a final commit message that describes what changes were made.

-Atomic commits outside of the final_commit are commits to a pool.
-The pool is a reference name for the "pool" of commits before a push.
+It automates my interactions with Git, such as: adding, committing, and pushing to specified branches.

+Instead of sparsely committing changes, I can keep track of second-by-second snapshots of changes to files watched by Git.
+Those changes are wrapped up into a single pool that I can summarize what changes were made.
+All pools are given IDs/names for reference/inspection on GitHub.

 -Viktharien